amit0rana/betterOptionsTrading/betterKite.md

 # Steps for grouping your Holdings
 * Refer to images below on how to use.
-* Go to holdings section
-* click on + icon next to the stock name to add tags, click on tag to remove it, use the dropdown for filtering.
+* Adding tag : Go to holdings section, click on + icon next to the stock name to add tags.
+* Removing tag: Click on tag to remove it.
+* Filtering stocks: Use the dropdown for filtering.
 * ![how to use](https://dl.dropbox.com/s/tllta7nzcfl145a/holdingsHowToUse.gif?dl=0)
 * ![add remove tags](https://dl.dropbox.com/s/nbjuxiu7yh9p51i/addingRemovingTags.gif?dl=0)

 # Steps for marking trades as reference trades or base trade or martingales
-* Process is same as taging holdings, important thing to keep in mind is the format of the tag.
+* On the positions screen, each position has a + button, click on the button to add a tag.
+Important thing to keep in mind is the format of the tag.
 * Tag should be formated as tagName.color for example: RT.red or BS.blue etc.

-# Steps for custom Positions.
-You don't need below step if auto grouping by script name works for you
+# Steps for custom strategies.
 * Please see the animated gif below
 ![addingDeletingStrategies](https://dl.dropbox.com/s/23mec9h3zd8iolw/AddingDeletingStrategy.gif?dl=0)
 (if you can't see the image above see this video: https://dl.dropbox.com/s/iay4ld2ibdx3t91/AddingDeletingStrategy.mp4?dl=0)